Teaching and Outreach

 High School Teaching

-Since 2006 I have taught 9th and 10th grade biology, first in Connecticut (2006) and then in Massachusetts (2007-present).
-In addition to surveying the main subfields of biology and preparing students for the MCAS Biology test, students engage in evolutionary theory at a deeper level than at most high schools, including a unit on human evolution.
+From 2006-2021 I taught 9th and 10th grade biology, first in Connecticut (2006) and then in Massachusetts (2007-2021).
+In addition to surveying the main subfields of biology and preparing students for the MCAS Biology test, students engaged in evolutionary theory at a deeper level than at most high schools, including a unit on human evolution.
 As of 2019, only a handful of states include human evolution in the biology teaching standards.
 Massachusetts is not among them and I feel strongly that this is a glaring omission from most states' curricula.